HyperionDevBootcamps/C4_DS_lecture_examples/README.md

-# C4 DS Learning Repository
+# Data Science Learning Repository

 Welcome to the C4 DS Learning Repository!
 This repository serves as a resource hub where you can find lecture slides, code demos, workshop slides, workshop demos, presentation recordings, and a curated reading list.